 The Ethical Design Scorecards

 When writing the book, we've worked on a systematic approach to assessing the ethical level of products, businesses, and practices.
 The Ethical Design Scorecard comprises a variety of categorized assessment criteria, which have all been assigned a specific weight according to their impact on ethics.

 The scorecard is not just a holistic tool.
 It’s a tool designed to surface exactly where a product or business does well from an ethical standpoint, and to reveal where improvements can be made.

 You can download Excel scorecards (29 KB) for data collection, data storage, data processing, communication, governance, business, user involvement, UX/UI.

 Table of Contents

 The introduction describes the necessity of incorporating ethical design in the way digital businesses run.
-It also defines some key terms that will be used throughout the book.
+It also defines some key terms used throughout the book.

 The Need for Ethics in Design

 This section outlines some core consequences of unethical design, and it also explores some of the existing ethical design frameworks and introduces the notion of ethical transformation.

 Creating Positive Change